What are extension methods

 #endif

-this does not only make my code less cluttered, but also the debug code is in a different class from the release code.
-If some of the goblin methods need to be different in release and debug builds and other are the same, then instead of creating two goblin classes, one for release and one for develop and having duplicate code for the methods that are the same, by using the extension methods like this, I can easily change the code that I need, without fear of forgetting to change duplicated code or cluttering my code base with all those #if directives.
+This does not only make my code less cluttered, but also the debug code is in a different class from the release code.
+If some goblin methods need to be different in release and debug builds and others are the same, then instead of creating two goblin classes, one for release and one for develop and having duplicate code for the methods that are the same, by using the extension methods like this, I can easily change the code that I need, without fear of forgetting to change duplicated code or cluttering my code base with all those #if

 Conclusion

-Those are some of the ways i have found extension methods to be useful, other than extending already existing types.
+Those are some ways I have found extension methods to be useful, other than extending already existing types.
 If anyone has found any other uses that can make the program easier to read, cleaner or help with the architecture of the code I would love to hear about it.

 This post got a little bigger than the usual so if you reached the end, thank you for reading and as always if you have any questions or comments you can use the comments section or contact me directly via the contact form or email, also if you don’t want to miss any of the new articles, you can always subscribe to my newsletter or the RSS feed.